faranak-cs/spring-fundamentals/README.md

 ```
 mvn clean compile
 ```
-2. Compile, test and package the project:
+2. Compile, test (all) and package the project:
 ```
 mvn clean install
 ```
-3. Compile, test, package and skip ITs:
+3. Compile, test (unit tests), package and skip ITs:
 ```
  mvn clean install -DskipITs
 ```